Cardinals sign veteran LeBlanc, will use him in relief

-ATLANTA (AP) — The St. Louis Cardinals have signed left-hander Wade LeBlanc to a one-year contract.
+ATLANTA (AP) — The St. Louis Cardinals have signed left-hander Wade LeBlanc to a one-year contract that pays $800,000 while in the major leagues and $150,000 while in the minors.

 Manager Mike Shildt said LeBlanc will pitch in relief.